“If he’s struggling now, what will his future look like?”

 How to get started.

 If you’re feeling disconnected, frustrated, or scared about your relationship with your teenager, let’s find some time to talk about what’s going on.
-If you like what you hear, you have the option to meet with me in the office or online as often as you need.
 I know what you’re going through, and I’ve helped many parents facing similar problems.
-Try a 20-minute free consultation to see if I’m a good fit for you.